AI Use Cases/Manufacturing

 What is the timeframe to deploy AI financial contract risk extraction?

-Typical deployment runs 10-14 weeks from contract signature to production go-live.
-Weeks 1-2 involve system architecture design and integration with your SAP S/4HANA, Oracle, or Epicor environment.
-Weeks 3-6 cover model training on your historical contracts and supplier data, plus Finance & Accounting team training.
-Weeks 7-10 include pilot testing with 20-30 live supplier contracts and workflow refinement.
-Weeks 11-14 focus on full production rollout and handoff.
-Most Manufacturing clients see measurable results (reduced review cycle time, first contract risks surfaced) within 60 days of go-live, with full ROI visibility by month 6.
+We work the C.O.R.E.
+Method, with a working system live inside the first 100 days.
+Weeks 1-3 audit the work: system architecture design and integration with your SAP S/4HANA, Oracle, or Epicor environment.
+Weeks 4-10 build: model training on your historical contracts and supplier data, Finance & Accounting team training, and pilot testing with 20-30 live supplier contracts.
+Weeks 11-14 deploy: full production rollout and handoff.
+A rollout like this is scoped to show measurable results (reduced review cycle time, first contract risks surfaced) within 60 days of go-live, with full ROI visibility by month 6.

 How does Revenue Institute's AI financial contract risk extraction solution differ from generic contract management tools?